Multi-Objective $\textit{min-max}$ Online Convex Optimization: Stochastic i.i.d. input model

-We consider the i.i.d. input model, where at time $t$, loss functions $(f_t, g_t)$ are chosen independently and are identically jointly distributed as $\cD$ (unknown) across all $t$.
-We assume that Assumption \ref{cvx} and \ref{bddness} holds, and consider the same information structure as defined in Assumption \ref{defn:information}.
+We consider the i.i.d. input model, where at time $t$, loss function pair $(f_t, g_t)$ is chosen independently and is identically (jointly) distributed as $\cD$ (unknown) across all $t$.
+The objective is to minimize the expected {\it min-max} static regret \eqref{defn:expregretintro}.